-From 2013 - 2022, Ulta grew revenues nearly 400% from \$2.7 billion to \$10.2 billion.
+Over the last 10 years, Ulta has grown revenues nearly 400% from \$2.7 billion to \$11.2 billion.
 Over the same period, expanding profit margins have fueled an even greater rise in Ulta's net income - growing by 550% from \$200 million to \$1.3 billion.

-Meanwhile, the company's greater capital efficiency has boosted its free cash flow margins by nearly three-fold, from 4% to 11% over the same period.
+Meanwhile, the company's greater capital efficiency has boosted its free cash flow margins by nearly three-fold, from 4% to 11% over the last decade.
 This has allowed Ulta to return a substantial portion of its profits to shareholders, through buybacks.
-The company has reduced its share count by 25% from 65 million to 50 million from 2013 to 2023.
+The company has reduced its share count by 25% from 65 million to 50 million over the last decade.

-The combination of its rapid profit growth and shrinking share count has boosted earnings per share from \$3.17 to \$24.17, or a nearly eight-fold increase from 2013 - 2022.
+The combination of its rapid profit growth and shrinking share count has boosted earnings per share from \$3.17 to \$24.17, or a nearly eight-fold increase over the last decade.